 What will happen to Kiki?
 Where did Bridget disappear to?
 And who is the man they are supposed to meet in Easton?
 We’ll find out the answers to these questions and more in the next exciting chapter, which will premiere at the Tamale Hut on January 20, after which it will be posted here.

 – – – – –

-If you don’t want to wait until September, you might consider joining my e-mail list.
+If you don’t want to wait until January, you might consider joining my e-mail list.
 Once a month, I send out an e-mail with information on my writing projects, and any literary events I might be attending, and I include a new chapter of the Barnstormers story (usually with additional content I don’t have time to read at the Tamale Hut) in every e-mail.
 Click here to sign up today!